What The Dusk Wonders

 to give

-full of unwavering love,
+to be full of unwavering love, full of demands,

-of demands, and of
+and of sacrifice.

-late in the day,
+this is what the women sing, late in the day,

-before the crickets sing
+before sunset, before the crickets sing their tiny song.

 --